crashtown/frontend-ordering-app/README.md

 For continuous integration testing we will be using TravisCI to push small chunks of code to our github repo and have the code autonomously built and tested for any errors.

-For the frontend we will be using Jest
+We will be using Jest for frontend testing, this is a zero-configuration test platform for React.